Kiana8181/Hospital-Management-System/README.md

 # Hospital Management System

-This project is an implementation of a Hospital Management System in C++ using object-oriented principles.
+This project is an implementation of a Hospital Management System in C++ using object-oriented principles and file system.
 It is based on a general UML diagram and includes various functionalities to manage and report on hospital data.

 ## Table of Contents